 Jinny lives in Davidson, North Carolina.
 She has two children and five grandchildren.
 Jinny’s hobbies include reading, travel and swimming.

-Joseph Viola recently retired from private medical practice in Boston as an internist with specialty interests in hypertension and hypertensive cardiovascular disease.
+Dr. Viola retired from private medical practice of Internal Medicine in Boston.
 He trained at Boston City Hospital from 1972 to 1976.
-He is on the active medical staff of the Brigham and Women’s Hospital and the New England Baptist Hospital.
-He teaches the Introduction to Clinical Medicine course to Harvard Medical students and precepts medical residents at Brigham and Women’s Hospital.
+He was on the active medical staff of the Brigham and Women’s Hospital and the New England Baptist Hospital.
+He served as Instructor of Medicine, Harvard Medical School, for over 30 years.

-Bill is a graduate of Wheaton College (1962) and Harvard Medical School (1966).
-He and his wife, Judy, the 1978 winner of the Massachusetts Young Mother of the Year Award, live in Atlanta, Georgia, and worship at Christ Church of Atlanta (Anglican).
-They have three children, and one grandchild.
-Their older daughter is also a physician.
+He is a graduate of Wheaton College and Harvard Medical School.
+He and his wife Judy live in Atlanta, Georgia, and worship at Christ Church of Atlanta (Anglican).
+They have three children and seven grandchildren.